 Pitch Day Showcase

-The USC and Techstars University Catalyst supports up to 20 startups in a part-time, primarily virtual pre-accelerator program from September through November.
+The USC and Techstars University Catalyst supports up to 20 startups in a 10-week, part-time, primarily virtual pre-accelerator program from September through November.
 Early-stage USC faculty, staff, alumni and student founders will have access to virtual masterclasses with a focus on pitch coaching and pitch deck development, 1:1 mentoring and peer collaboration opportunities.

-2. Companies based in the Greater Los Angeles area
+Companies based in the Greater Los Angeles area

-3. Companies that have raised less than $1M
+For-profit companies that have raised less than $1M

-5. Companies that have not participated in previous Techstars Founder Catalyst Programs or Techstars Accelerators
+Companies that have not participated in previous Techstars Founder Catalyst Programs or Techstars Accelerators

 Up to 20 will be selected.

 We will evaluate applications based on meeting basic eligibility requirements (USC affiliated, raised less than $1M, based in Greater Los Angeles), the quality of the team, traction to date, the market opportunity, and the idea itself.
-We also consider other factors such as the impact this program will have on the team, the quality of any pitch videos submitted, and the overall quality of the narratives submitted in the application form.
+We also consider other factors such as the impact this program will have on the team, quality of any pitch videos submitted, and overall quality of the narratives submitted in the application form.

 The program is led by a Techstars program team with support from USC.
 Throughout the program, participants will also gain access to other leadership from Techstars, subject matter experts at USC, and key stakeholders from both the USC and Techstars' networks.